michzarx/culturaltrigger/README.md

-# Cultural Fun Explorer
+# Cultural Trigger

-A playful web application that showcases cultural quirks and fun facts from different countries around the world.
-Built with Next.js, React, Tailwind CSS, and Framer Motion.
+A playful web application that showcases cultural triggers from different countries around the world.
+Built with modern web technologies.

 ## Features

-- 🌍 Explore cultural facts from various countries
+- Explore cultural triggers from various countries
-- 🔍 Search functionality with real-time filtering
+- Search functionality with real-time filtering
-- 💫 Smooth animations and transitions
+- Smooth animations and transitions
-- 📱 Responsive design for all devices
+- Responsive design for all devices
-- 🎨 Modern UI with gradient effects
+- Modern UI with gradient effects
-- 📤 Easy sharing functionality
+- Easy sharing functionality

 ## Getting Started